 computeServer: A Compute Server.
 You can refer to the server using its name or its IP address.
 If you are using a non-default port, the server name should be followed by the port number (e.g., server1:61000)

 router: The router for a Compute Server cluster.
 A router can be used to improve the robustness of a Compute Server deployment.
 You should refer to the router using either its name or its IP address.
 If no router is used (which is the typical case), pass an empty string.

 password: The password for gaining access to the specified Compute Server cluster.
 Pass an empty string if no password is required.

 group: The name of the Compute Server group.

 priority: The priority of the job.
 Priorities must be between -100 and 100, with a default value of 0 (by convention).
 Higher priority jobs are chosen from the server job queue before lower priority jobs.
-Depending on the configuration of the server, a job with priority 100 runs immediately, bypassing the job queue and ignoring the job limit on the server.
+A job with priority 100 runs immediately, bypassing the job queue and ignoring the job limit on the server.
 You should exercise caution with priority 100 jobs, since they can severely overload a server, which can cause jobs to fail, and in extreme cases can cause the server to crash.
-This behavior is managed by the HARDJOBLIMIT, and is dissabled by default.
-Refer to the Gurobi Remote Services Reference Manual for more information on starting Compute Server options.

-timeout: Queue timeout (in seconds).
+timeout: Job timeout (in seconds).
 If the job doesn't reach the front of the queue before the specified timeout, the call will exit with a JOB_REJECTED error.
-Use -1 to indicate that the call should never timeout.
+Use a negative value to indicate that the call should never timeout.